Top of the pageCheck Your Symptoms

 - A feeling of being blocked up

-- You can't pass stools unless you put a finger in your rectum or use manual pressure to pass a stool.
+- Not being able to pass stools unless you put a finger in your rectum or use manual pressure to pass a stool

 Slow transit constipation